-PI.423 Employees assigned to work on Wood Forms, Hand Rails, or similar work shall have their saws sharpened as required at the Contractor's expense.
+- PI.423 Employees assigned to work on Wood Forms, Hand Rails, or similar work shall have their saws sharpened as required at the Contractor's expense. - PI.424 Employees shall provide and wear an appropriate tool belt when required.

 PI.430 Riding the Rig